spencermathews/des157/forms/README.md

     <form oninput=result.value=something>...</form>
     <output name="result"></output>

-Can also use `oninput` attribute for callback on input elements, but don't think it works with output?
+Can also use `oninput` attribute for callback on input elements, but don't think it works with output? `onclick` for sure works!

 Output is largely semantic.
-Can target other elements circa `document.getElementByID("id").innerHTML`
+Can target other elements circa `document.getElementById("id").innerHTML`

 ##### How to work with buttons

 The new html5 use `<button>`.
-`return false;` on callback functions!
+`return false;` on callback functions, (at least submit? does submit have a default thing like reset? )! return false does a few things including: `event.preventDefault()` and `event.stopPropagation()`

 I've seen both of these but what's the deal? go with the first if no reason to do otherwise `onsubmit="submitFunction();`